Nishiki (bicycle company): West Coast Cycle and the Cohens

 A second line allowed WCC to market essentially identical bikes through more than a single dealership in a sales territory.
 Louisville Cycle & Supply (Louisville, KY) were sub-distributors for both brands in the Southeast, and Pettee Cycle (Denver, CO) were sub-distributors of both brands in Colorado and surrounding states.
 Kawamura trademarked both names for the Japanese Domestic Market and Europe, WCC trademarked the brands for the USA.
 Early promotional material for American Eagle and Nishiki lines often carried the tagline 'KB Bicycles' or simply 'KB' – signifying 'Kawamura-Built'.
 WCC continued also to market the bicycle brands of Mundo, Caloi, Windsor, Zeus, and Mondia.

 Howie Cohen served as President of WCC from 1965 until his retirement in 1976, with WCC subsequently operated by his brother, Leo Jr. and outside investors.
 Through the 1980s WCC continued to sell Nishiki bikes produced by Kawamura.
 International currency fluctuations in the late 1980s made Japanese-manufactured bicycles far more expensive and less competitive in the United States, leading WCC to move Nishiki production to Giant of Taiwan.
 Leo Cohen and his associates later sold West Coast Cycle to Medalist – with Derby International eventually acquiring the rights from West Coast Cycle to market bikes under the Nishiki brand in the United States.

+In 1977 some Nishiki models began to come from Giant of Taiwan.
+Over time more models were made by Gaint.
+Kawamura manufactured frames continued until the 1987, for the 1988 model year.
+In 1988, Derby International took over the Nishiki brand in the USA.
+There were no more bicycles from Kawamura and early in 1989 no more bicycles supplied by Giant.
+The evidence for this is in the frame serial numbers.